Strawberry Cream Pie

 I used these 5 ingredients!
 This is a super easy recipe for a pie.

-Place pie dough into a pie shell.
+Place pie dough into an eight-inch pie shell.
 Flute edges.
 With a fork, prick the pie shell on the bottom and up the sides of the crust.
 This will prevent shrinking while baking.
+(At least it should.
+This is not full-proof by any means but it will help a little).

 While pie crust is baking, work on filling.
 Wash and slice half of the berries.
 Place them in a medium saucepan over low to low-medium heat.
 Mash strawberries with a potato masher.